Sunday 5th June 2016

 Wednesday 1st June 2016

-A short distance further up the valley I walked into a magical wood with the delightful white flowers of wood anemones growing either side of the path and many other woodland flowers adding to the wonder.
+A short distance further up the valley I was walking through a magical wood with the delightful white flowers of wood anemones growing either side of the path and many other woodland flowers adding to the wonder.
 This was a lovely place, but I couldn’t linger and I had to keep going up the valley where more delights awaited me as the trees gradually thinned and I took a narrow path that climbed above the valley floor while the landrover track descended to and across the river.
-This narrow path goes through more wonderful woodland that at one time must have covered most of Scotland, but is now sadly restricted to oases such as Glen Feshie.
+This narrow path continues through wonderful woodland that at one time must have covered most of Scotland, but is now sadly restricted to oases such as Glen Feshie.
 Hopefully this natural woodland will spread up the valley and eventually join up with the manmade plantations in Glen Dee.
-I still had a long way to go until I got there, so with the sun now shining warmly under clear blue skies I made my way up the heather covered valley.
-The river glistened spectacularly in the sun and proved strongly enticing despite the vast distance I still had to travel.
+I still had a long way to go until I got there, so with the sun now shining warmly under clear blue skies I made my way up the heather covered valley with the river glistened spectacularly in the sun and was strongly enticing despite the vast distance I still had to travel.

 A walk past the abandoned townships in Glen Dee brought me to the road at Linn of Dee where I decided to follow the road on the northern side of the valley past Mar Lodge towards Braemar.
 When I reached the end of the road, at Linn of Quoich, I found that the heavy rains that had caused so much destruction in Glen Feshie had washed away the bridge and there was no way for me to get across to East Quoich.
 I had planned to continue along the north shore all the way to Invercauld Bridge, or ideally to cross the River Dee opposite Braemar on a bridge that I’d once heard was going to be built (it’s not).
 With no other alternative I turned around and headed back towards Linn of Dee despite having already been walking for nine hours.
 Fortunately I didn’t have to walk all the way back as I was able to take a track through woodland near Mar Lodge to the magnificent Victoria Bridge that crosses high above the River Dee.

-On the two previous occasions that I have been in this area I have started walking from Braemar to Linn of Dee with the aim of crossing the river over Victoria Bridge and on both occasions was offered a lift to Linn of Dee by kind motorists.
-With no such luck this time and with aching feet that were suffering from blisters, partly because of the road walking, I staggered all the way into Braemar finally ending this mammoth walk that took me eleven hours.
-The floods that had made Glen Feshie so spectacular had later forced a change to my plans onto the busy road to the south of the River Dee that I had been trying to avoid.
-The weather had continued to be amazing all day without a cloud in the sky and added to my enjoyment of the walk, but by the time I reached Linn of Dee the rest of the walk was pure torture.
-Glen Feshie is an amazing place and I wish that I had spent more time there, but the day deteriorated as the many hours passed until towards the end I was almost crawling along on all fours.
+On the two previous occasions that I have been in this area I have started walking from Braemar to Linn of Dee with the aim of crossing the river over Victoria Bridge and on both occasions I was offered a lift to Linn of Dee by kind motorists.
+With no such luck this time and with aching feet suffering from blisters, partly because of the road walking, I staggered all the way into Braemar to finally end this mammoth walk that had taken me eleven hours.
+The floods that had made Glen Feshie so spectacular later forced a change to my plans onto the busy road to the south of the River Dee that I had been trying to avoid.
+The weather continued to be amazing all day without a cloud in the sky and added to my enjoyment of the walk, but by the time I reached Linn of Dee the walk was pure torture.
+Glen Feshie is an amazing place and I wish I had spent more time there, but the day deteriorated as the many hours passed until towards the end I was almost crawling along on all fours.